Jayden94Garcia/password-strength-checker/README.md

+## Author Jayden R Garcia

-# Password Strength Checker Aurthor Jayden R Garcia
+# Password Strength Checker

 A simple password strength checker program that assesses the strength of passwords based on complexity and length.